 Our office specializes in safe, reliable, compassionate podiatry care.
 There are many factors to consider when choosing a provider in Seattle for your foot or ankle problem.
 Here are some important ones:

 1. Is your provider board certified in non-surgical foot and ankle care?
 There are many conditions that are not treated with surgery.
 You may need imaging studies, lab studies, medication, orthotics or physical therapy.
 The board recognized to certify these skills is the American Board of Podiatric Medicine.
 Dr. Hoy is certified by this board.

 2. Is your provider board certified in foot surgery?
 If there is an abscess or infection in the foot, a displaced and broken bone, or a painful deformity, you want your podiatrist to know about addressing it surgically.
 The American Board of Foot and Ankle Surgery is the certifying board that has the highest standards for foot surgery.
 Dr. Hoy is also certified by this board.

-4. Is your doctor involved in academics?
+3. Is your provider involved in academics?
 Doctors who teach keep up with the latest advancements in the field.
-Since 2005 Dr. Hoy has been a Teaching Associate with the University of Washington School of Medicine, Department of Family Medicine.
-He teaches Family Medicine residents from the Swedish Cherry Hill Family Medicine Residency who come to the office to learn about medicine and surgery of the foot and ankle.
-He has also mentored students who are interested in a career in medicine.
+Since 2005 Dr. Hoy, who trained in the University of California San Francisco/Stanford University medical system, has been a Teaching Associate with the University of Washington School of Medicine, Department of Family Medicine.
+He teaches Family Medicine residents from the Swedish Cherry Hill Family Medicine Residency.
+He has also served as a wound care and surgery attending physician for the local foot and ankle surgery residency program, and provided clinical experiences for nurses and pre-medical and allied health students.